Woutah/pyside6-utils/readme.md

 A quick list of the main widgets:
 - [`DataclassTreeview` (and `DataClassModel` & `DataClassEditorDelegate`)](#DataclassTreeview)
   - A view/model/delegate combination which mirrors a python dataclass (`@dataclass`) object and provides editors for each of the types defined.
 Edits are propagated to the dataclass object.
+We can use [`dataclasses.field()`](https://docs.python.org/3/library/dataclasses.html#dataclasses.Field) to customize how attributes are displayed and to change the editor-type and constraints.
 - [`PandasTableView` (and `PandasTableModel`)](#PandasTableView)
   - Provide an easy way to show and edit pandas dataframes
 - [`CollapsibleGroupBox`](#CollapsibleGroupBox)